- Shows and Tickets

-Karen Zacarías (Playwright) happily returns to The Old Globe following Eddie Torres’s lovely production of Native Gardens.
-She’s hailed by American Theater ‘s magazine as one of the most produced playwrights in the U.S. She’s currently working on an adaptation The Age of Innocence for the Old Globe, Shane for Cincinnati Playhouse and The Guthrie, and Waiting for Snow Havana for a New York production.
-She is also working on La Otra for the Latino Theater Company, two Broadway bound musicals and a studio film.
-Her other plays include, The Copper Children, The Book Club Play, Legacy of Light, Mariela in the Desert, The Sins of Sor Juana, Just Like Us, and Into the Beautiful North.
-A core founder of the Latinx Theatre Commons, Ms. Zacarías is a 2020 American Artist Fellow, 2019 Washingtonian of the Year, a Sine Institute Fellow for Policy Innovation at American University; and was selected by the League of Professional Theatre Women to receive the 2019 Lee Reynolds Award for “social, cultural, or political change with theatre.”
-She was awarded the 2019 Medallion Award by the Children’s Theatre Foundation of America and was a 2019 speaker at TED XBroadway. www.KarenZacarias.com.
+Karen Zacarías (Playwright) The Old Globe: Native Gardens.
+Upcoming: Shane (Cincinnati Playhouse, The Guthrie), Waiting for Snow Havana (New York), two Broadway-bound musicals, a studio film, more.
+Other plays: The Good One, The Copper Children, The Book Club Play, Legacy of Light, Mariela in the Desert, The Sins of Sor Juana, Just Like Us, Into the Beautiful North.
+Other work/honors: one of American Theater magazine’s “most produced playwrights,” core founder of Latinx Theatre Commons, 2020 American Artist Fellow, 2019 Washingtonian of the Year, Sine Institute Fellow for Policy Innovation at American University, 2019 Lee Reynolds Award for “social, cultural, or political change with theatre,” 2019 Medallion Award by Children’s Theatre Foundation of America, 2019 speaker at TEDxBroadway. www.KarenZacarias.com.

-Ruben Santiago-Hudson (Director) Directing credits include: Skeleton Crew, Lackawanna Blues, Jitney, The Piano Lesson, Skeleton Crew, Othello, Gem of The Ocean, Paradise Blue, My Children!
-My Africa!, Ma Rainey’s Black Bottom, Cabin in the Sky, The Happiest Song Plays Last, Two Trains Running, Things of Dry Hours, The First Breeze of Summer and Your Blues Ain’t Sweet Like Mine, among many others.
-Mr. Santiago-Hudson received a Tony Award as featured actor for his performance in August Wilson’s Seven Guitars.
-He made his Broadway acting debut alongside Gregory Hines in Jelly’s Last Jam.
-Other Broadway credits include Stick Fly and Gem of The Ocean.
-The multi-award-winning director/writer/actor wrote, executive produced, and co-starred in the HBO film Lackawanna Blues based on his OBIE and Helen Hayes Award-winning play.
-The movie received several honors including Emmy, Golden Globe, NAACP Image Award, Humanitas, National Board of Reviews, Black Filmmaker’s Foundation and Christopher Awards.
-In a career that spans over four decades, Ruben considers opening The Ruben Santiago-Hudson Fine Arts Learning Center in 2014 in his hometown of Lackawanna, NY as one of his proudest and most cherished accomplishments.
+Ruben Santiago-Hudson (Director) The Old Globe: August Wilson’s Jitney (also Broadway; Outstanding Revival Tony, Drama Desk, OCC, Drama League, NY Drama Critics Circle Awards, plus five other Tony nominations).
+Directing: The Piano Lesson, Skeleton Crew, Othello, Gem of the Ocean, Paradise Blue, My Children!
+My Africa!, Ma Rainey, Cabin in the Sky, Happiest Song Plays Last, Two Trains Running, Things of Dry Hours, First Breeze of Summer, Your Blues Ain’t Sweet Like Mine, others.
+Broadway acting: Seven Guitars, Jelly’s Last Jam, Stick Fly, Gem of the Ocean.
+Film: wrote, produced, starred in HBO’s Lackawanna Blues,based on his play; the movie received Emmy, Golden Globe, NAACP Image, Humanitas, National Board of Review, Black Filmmaker’s Foundation, Christopher Awards.
+Other: Ruben Santiago-Hudson Fine Arts Learning Center in his hometown of Lackawanna, NY.